 Best Di Sarli’s tangos of this first period:

 1940, En un beso la vida, Roberto Rufino

 1941, El cielo en tus ojos, Roberto Rufino

 1944, Tu, el cielo y tu, Alberto Podestá

 1945, Un tango y nada mas, Jorge Duran

 Carlos Di Sarli with Pomar and Serpa, 1951 +

-After taking a break for a couple of years Di Sarli started recording again in 1951, composing many instrumental Tangos, while some other with the singer Mario Pomar.
-All tango orchestras had evolved by this time, and while the compás is still marking the danceability of any tangos, Di Sarli slows down the rhythm and amplifies each note, making the music more dramatic.
+After taking a break for a couple of years, Di Sarli started recording again in 1951.
+He composed many instrumental Tangos, and some with the singer Mario Pomar.
+All tango orchestras had evolved by this time, and while the compás was still marking the danceability of any tangos, Di Sarli slowed down the rhythm and amplifies each note, making the music more dramatic.
 It is a style with less staccato, more dramatic and intense, although the compás is still very present and the importance of the piano played by the same Di Sarli is the same as before.

 Best Carlos Di Sarli Tangos 1951-1955